techandsoftware/teletext/README.md

 ## showTestPage()

-3 test pages are built-in.
-This displays a test page, rotating between the 3 every time this is called.
+4 test pages are built-in.
+This displays a test page, rotating through these every time this is called.
 The test pages were kindly supplied by https://archive.teletextarchaeologist.org/

 ## toggleGrid()